krmgns/so/README.md

-So.js: A multipurpose JavaScript library (DOM, HTTP, Events, Animations and extensions built with So).
+So.js is a multipurpose JavaScript library (DOM, HTTP, Events, Animations and extensions built with So).

 **Browser Support (Desktop)**